-(c) The act of forcing, recommending, suggesting or encouraging someone to engage in or conceal the acts provided for by the above subparagraphs (a) and (b).

-5. The term "complaint" means any complaint on any illegal, unjustifiable or passive action of an administrative agency, etc. (including an actual act and omission) or unreasonable administrative system which violates a citizen's right or causes inconvenience or burden to a citizen (including complaints and grievances of soldiers on service and those who perform their mandatory service related to military);

-6. The term "petitioner" means any individual, corporation or organization filing a complaint with the Anti-Corruption & Civil Rights Commission or a Local Ombudsman

-7. The term "non-governmental organization" means any non-profit and non-governmental organization registered with the competent Minister or a Mayor/Do governor under Article 4 of the Assistance for Non-profit and Non-governmental Organizations Act and 8.
-The term "Local Ombudsman" means any entity established under Article 32 to deal with complaints against local governments and institutions belonging thereto (including corporations or organizations to which authority of such local governments or institutions is delegated or entrusted under Acts or subordinate statutes, or their members; hereinafter the same shall apply) and to improve related systems
+- or disposing of its property, or entering into and executing a contract to which it is a party; and - (c) The act of forcing, recommending, suggesting or encouraging someone to engage in or conceal the acts provided for by the above subparagraphs (a) and (b). - 5.
+The term "complaint" means any complaint on any illegal, unjustifiable or passive action of an administrative agency, etc. (including an actual act and omission) or unreasonable administrative system which violates a citizen's right or causes inconvenience or burden to a citizen (including complaints and grievances of soldiers on service and those who perform their mandatory service related to military); - 6.
+The term "petitioner" means any individual, corporation or organization filing a complaint with the Anti-Corruption & Civil Rights Commission or a Local Ombudsman; - 7.
+The term "non-governmental organization" means any non-profit and non-governmental organization registered with the competent Minister or a Mayor/Do governor under Article 4 of the Assistance for Non-profit and Non-governmental Organizations Act; and - 8.
+The term "Local Ombudsman" means any entity established under Article 32 to deal with complaints against local governments and institutions belonging thereto (including corporations or organizations to which authority of such local governments or institutions is delegated or entrusted under Acts or subordinate statutes, or their members; hereinafter the same shall apply) and to improve related systems;

-Article 3 (Duties of Public Organizations)
+Article 3: Duties of Public Organizations

-(1) A public organization shall take the responsibility to prevent corruption for the purposes of building a culture of ethics and integrity in society.

-(2) In case a public organization deems it necessary to eliminate legal, institutional or administrative inconsistencies for the prevention of corruption, or to address other related issues, then it shall promptly improve or rectify the foregoing.

-(3) By using such reasonable means as educational and promotional activities, a public organization shall make strenuous efforts to raise the awareness of its employees and citizens on the prevention of corruption.

-(4) A public organization shall make determined efforts to promote international cooperation and exchanges for the prevention of corruption.
+- (1) A public organization shall take the responsibility to prevent corruption for the purposes of raising the awareness of ethics in society. - (2) In case a public organization deems it necessary to eliminate legal, institutional or administrative inconsistencies for the prevention of corruption, or to address other related issues, then it shall promptly improve or rectify the foregoing. - (3) By using such reasonable means as educational and promotional activities, a public organization shall make strenuous efforts to raise the awareness of its employees and citizens on the prevention of corruption. - (4) A public organization shall make determined efforts to promote international cooperation and exchanges for the prevention of corruption.

-Article 4 (Duties of Political Parties)
+Article 4: Duties of Political Parties

-(1) A political party registered under the Political Parties Act and its members shall endeavor to create a culture of clean and transparent politics.

-(2) A political party and its members shall establish a transparent election culture and carry out its transparent operation and ensure the transparent collection and use of political funds.
+- (1) A political party registered under the Political Parties Act and its members shall endeavor to create a culture of clean and transparent politics. - (2) A political party and its members shall establish a transparent election culture and carry out its transparent operation and ensure the transparent collection and use of political funds.

-Article 5 (Duties of Private Enterprises)
+Article 5: Duties of Private Enterprises